SanjeevStephan/ebooks/README.md

 ## Download (epub & pdf) Ebooks
 1. [oceanofpdf](https://oceanofpdf.com/) - OceanofPDF is the most popular website for e-books.
 This website provides 100% free e-books without any ads, popups, registration, or login requirements.
-2. [pdfroom](https://pdfroom.com/) PDF Room is a search engine PDF books.
+2. [pdfroom](https://pdfroom.com/) PDF Room is a search engine for PDF books.

 # Setup
 ## Window